 It is important to note that the Employee Polygraph Protection Act of 1988 prevents employers from using the lie detector test for pre-employment screening or during employment; however, there are certain exceptions.
 In the United States, the State of New Mexico admits polygraph testing before juries in certain circumstances.
 In many other states, polygraph examiners are permitted to testify before judges in various cases, such as the revocation of probation.
-Many law enforcement agencies and intelligence agencies in the United States utilize polygraph.
+Many law enforcement agencies and intelligence agencies in the United States utilize polygraphs.
 Polygraph testimony has been admitted by stipulation in approximately 19 states and in the Federal Court, although it is subject to the discretion of the trial judge.

 While extensively used in post-conviction sex offender cases, no one can be forced to take a polygraph examination.
 In 1998, the U.S. Supreme Court left it up to individual jurisdictions whether polygraph results could be used as evidence in court cases.
 In the case of a spying charge, a polygraph is more often used as a deterrent to espionage rather than detection.
 Failing a polygraph test could cause revocation of security clearance.
-However, it remains inadmissible evidence in most federal courts and military courts-martial.
+However, it remains inadmissible evidence in most federal courts and military court-martials.

 In Afghanistan, the U.S. Department of Defense uses a Preliminary Credibility Assessment Screening System, or PCASS, which gathers less physiological information than a polygraph and uses an algorithm – not the judgment of a polygraph examiner – to determine whether it believes the person is being deceptive or not.
 Polygraph testing is used in many states, as well as the U.S. Federal appeals courts, for sexual offenders on probation or parole, and often during the rehabilitation of convicted offenders.

-We service all five boroughs in NYC so you’ll always have a lie detector test expert nearby.
-For one of the best and most reliable and trusted lie detection services in New York, or perhaps even in the United States, contact our American Eagle Investigations office today by calling 212-344-8997!
+We offer private investigation services in all five boroughs in NYC so you’ll always have a local lie detector test expert nearby.
+For one of the best and most reliable and trusted lie detection services in the state of New York, or perhaps even in the United States, contact our American Eagle Investigations office today by calling 212-344-8997!